 Cancelled programs include: Spinners Twirling; Sunday afternoon open gym.
 The Simsbury Farms golf course remains open.
 Please note the following precautionary changes: flagsticks were removed from the practice putting green; restrictions are in place for removing the flagsticks on the greens; bunker rakes have been removed; golf carts are being cleaned after each use; pro shop is closed, all transactions are being handled through a window; food and beverage service is suspended; restrooms are open and are being cleaned during the day and at night; ball washers have been covered up; water fountains are disabled.

-Effective at the end of school on Friday, March 13th, the Simsbury Public Schools will be closed until April 20th in an attempt to mitigate the spread of the coronavirus.
+At the direction of Governor Lamont, Simsbury Public Schools will remain closed through the remainder of the 2019-20 school year in order to mitigate the spread of the coronavirus.